evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 ## Background

 When I joined Dropbox, I was placed on the Growth Platform team.
-Historically engineering-driven, Growth Platform was responsible for building and maintaining the internal tools that Dropbox used to email, send push notifications, and display in-product ads.
-This included the "platform"—i.e., the developer <dfn title="Application Program Interface">APIs</dfn> used to accomplish these things—as well as a <dfn title="Graphical User Interface">GUI</dfn> that various teams used to create, manage, and send messages.
+Historically engineering-driven, Growth Platform was responsible for building our communication tools—the things we use to email users, send push notifications, and display ads within Dropbox on the web, mobile app, and desktop tray.
+The "platform" part of Growth Platform referred to developer <dfn title="Application Program Interface">APIs</dfn> that other teams at Dropbox used, but the team also maintained a <dfn title="Graphical User Interface">GUI</dfn> that others (mostly "growth" teams) used to create, manage, and send messages without needing to code.

-When I joined, there were eight engineers and two product managers.
-I was the first designer the team would ever have.
+There were eight engineers and two product managers.
+I was their first designer.

 (snippet: dropbox/growth-platform)

+At the beginning, I spent most of the time trying to understand what all these tools were, how they were used, why we built them, and why we decided to give everything indecipherable codenames.
+I'll save you some trouble.

 (snippet: dropbox/terms)